Robin Ince: Live events

 In 2005, Ince began running the Book Club night at The Albany, London, where acts were encouraged to perform turns of new and experimental material.
-The club got its name from Ince's attempts to read aloud from – and humorously criticise – various second-hand books which the audience and he had brought in for the occasion.
+The club got its name from Ince's attempts to read aloud from—and humorously criticise—various second-hand books which the audience and he had brought in for the occasion.
 The Book Club proved to be so successful that Ince took it on a full UK tour in 2006, the same year he won the Time Out Award for Outstanding Achievement in Comedy.
 In 2010, Ince published a book entitled Robin Ince's Bad Book Club about his favourite books that he has used for his shows.

-Ince has curated Nine Lessons and Carols for Godless People (later renamed as Nine Lessons and Carols for Curious People) since 2008, a Christmas stage show with performances from comedians, musicians and scientists.
+Ince has curated Nine Lessons and Carols for Godless People (later renamed Nine Lessons and Carols for Curious People) since 2008, a Christmas stage show with performances from comedians, musicians and scientists.

 Television

 Ince started his television career as a comedy writer, working on The 11 O'Clock Show, for which he also performed as an impressionist, including an impersonation of John Peel.
 He also appeared in The Office as failed interviewee Stuart Foot.
-Ince has also appeared on clip shows on British television, where he and other comedians appeared as talking heads.

 The second Nine Lessons and Carols for Godless People stage show was screened on BBC Four in 2009, billed as Nerdstock: 9 Lessons and Carols for Godless People.

 Radio

 He co-starred with Mitch Benn and Alfie Joey in the BBC Radio 4 series Mitch Benn's Crimes Against Music.

 Ince and physicist Brian Cox present the science series The Infinite Monkey Cage on Radio 4.
 The programme won a Gold Award in the Best Speech Programme category at the 2011 Sony Radio Awards.

-He is a regular contributor on Steve Lamacq's BBC Radio 6 Music programme, appearing weekly as the show's "music profiler".